brugr9/UEPluginVolumeCreator/README.md

 #### 2.4.1.
 Region Of Interest

-* MeshCube as Reference Object, ideally subordinated in Outline Hierarchy (Scene Graph)
+* MeshCube: `BP_RegionOfInterest` instance as Reference Object, ideally subordinated in Outline Hierarchy (Scene Graph)
-* geometry subtraction
+* used for geometry subtraction in the shader

 #### 2.4.2.
 Clip Plane

-* MeshPlane object as Reference Object
+* MeshPlane: `BP_ClipPlane` instance as object as Reference Object
-* geometry subtraction
+* used for geometry subtraction in the shader

 #### 2.4.3.
 Distance Power

-The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.

 * Default Value: `1.0`
 * Range: [`0.1`, `2.0`]
 * Resampling Distance Power:
-  * With a value of `1.0` (default) the calculated resampling distance is used.
+  * The shader algorithm calculates the current distance of the image slices with respect to the angle of entry of the resampling ray.
+With a value of `1.0` (default) the calculated resampling distance is used.
   * With values smaller than `1.0` the resampling distance lowers, a so-called oversampling occurs, which may increase visualisation quality.
   * With values larger than `1.0` the resampling distance grows, a so-called undersampling occurs, which may accelerate rendering.